zzzprojects/docs/dapper-tutorial.net/pages/getting-started/create-sql-database.md

 );
 ```

-It will add an **Customers** table with the specified columns to the database.
+It will add a **Customers** table with the specified columns to the database.

 ## Create Model Class

-Create an entity or model class of `Customer` type, this entity will be mapped to **Customers** table in the database.
+Create an entity or model class of `Customer` type, this entity will be mapped to the **Customers** table in the database.

 ```csharp
 public class Customer